Connect with us

 “The vision and mission statements had not been updated since 2015 and 2017, respectively, and much has changed at Southern Miss since that time,” Nicole Ruhnke, the university’s chief communications officer, wrote in an email.

-USM, which has called its student body the most diverse in Mississippi, will still count the among its updated strategic values: “An inclusive community that embraces the diversity of people and ideas.”
+USM, which has called its student body the most diverse in Mississippi, will still count the following among its updated strategic values: “An inclusive community that embraces the diversity of people and ideas.”

 While the administration did take into account a report from a faculty-led strategic planning steering committee, it did not seek campus feedback before submitting the changes to the Institutions of Higher Learning Board of Trustees, the governing board of Mississippi’s eight universities.